Afudu/P11_OpenClassroom/README.md

 ## Testing
-The application functionalities have been tested with ```pytest``` - a Python testing framework, and coverage - a tool for measuring code coverage of Python programs, with a code coverage of 98%.
+The application functionalities have been tested with ```pytest``` - a Python testing framework, and ```coverage``` - a tool for measuring code coverage of Python programs, with a code coverage of 97%, which is above the requirement of 60%.

 The tests are categorized and located in the ```tests``` folder.